How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 The pagoda is shiny.
 It’s empty.

-It’s 99 metres tall.
+It’s 99 meters tall.
 Although it does house a Buddha tooth relic from China.
 There are perhaps 20 people here.

 It’s on a huge platform.